 Encouraging Open-Ended Creation

 Kids need to learn how to cut on lines, and this activity will provide them with an opportunity to practice this skill.
-You can also use the template as the starting point for a beautiful work of art.
+You can also use the template as the starting point for a beautiful work of art. or a fun cutting and pasting activity.
 It’s easy to encourage open-ended creation while making flowers.
 Here are a bunch of ideas.

 Cut Petals in Unique Ways